mkdocs/mkdocs/docs/user-guide/configuration.md

 Allows a custom default to be set without the need to pass it through the `-w`/`--watch` option every time the `mkdocs serve` command is called.

+!!!
+Note

+    The paths provided via the configuration file are relative to the configuration file.

+    The paths provided via the `-w`/`--watch` CLI parameters are not.

 ### use_directory_urls

 This setting controls the style used for linking to pages within the